 There are several variants, of which the large avalanche can grow quite complex.
-This joseki has so many variations, and grows to cover such a large area of the board.
+This joseki has many variations, and can grow to cover a large area of the board.
 The other variants typically end up with White getting outside influence.
 With the exception of small avalanche, the influence will face towards the right side, and White will end up in gote.
 Therefore, the avalanche is usually played when White has a position at the upper-right corner (e.g., a White stone at the 4-4 point), and is not played when Black has a stone at the top-middle star point.

 With , Black starts the small avalanche.
 See small avalanche for the continuations.